 Education is very expensive and even more when you target schooling at the best institutions.
-It is at this point that education loans have become very helpful in enabling you advance and reach career objectives.
+It is at this point that education loans have become very helpful in enabling you to advance and reach career objectives.

 i) Check the federal loan repayment options

-The federal loan options are designed to enable every student complete their loan repayment.
-The plans are lenient and will assist you pay the entire loan with minimal stress.
+The federal loan options are designed to enable every student to complete their loan repayment.
+The plans are lenient and will assist you to pay the entire loan with minimal stress.
 For example, the standard repayment plan requires you to submit $50 every month for about 10 years.

 Other options include the extended plan that requires you to pay $50 for 12-30 years.
 If your returns are very low, you could go for the income-contingent plan that allows you to make as low as $5 every month.